 1937 - 1964

-Ilseder Hütte, which was headquartered in Lower Saxony, was one of Germany's oldest established steel companies.
-In 1970 the business merged with the Steel Division of the then state-owned Salzgitter Group to form Stahlwerke Peine-Salzgitter AG.
-The new joint enterprise in turn became part of the Salzgitter Group which, following privatization in 1989/90, was absorbed into the Preussag Group.
-In 1992 the steel business was renamed Preussag Stahl AG.
+Ilseder Hütte, which was headquartered in Lower Saxony, was one of Germany's oldest steel companies.
+In 1970 the business merged with the Steel Division of the then state-owned Salzgitter Group to form the subsidiary Stahlwerke Peine-Salzgitter AG.

-Subsequently, in 1998, Preussag Stahl AG was spun off from the Preussag Group and gained its independence.
-The change of name to Salzgitter AG and the stock market flotation in the same year marked the emergence of a new Group that was young in years but endowed with a great tradition.
+In 1998, Preussag Stahl AG was spun off from the Preussag Group and gained its independence.
+The change of name to Salzgitter AG and the stock market flotation in the same year marked the emergence of a new Group young in years but endowed with a great tradition.